 The grid gallery allows visitors to get an idea of her talents quickly.
 You can simply click on an image and view a project in detail.

-Cayce’s portfolio is a minimalistic website that takes advantage of white space.
+Cayce’s portfolio is a minimalistic art portfolio website that takes advantage of white space.
 The use of a black and white color palette brings more attention to the portraits.

-Another excellent feature is how it presents an in-depth look at her artwork.
+Another excellent feature is how it presents an in-depth look at her art.

-She also adds photos of her work displayed in galleries on the Exhibitions page.
+The artist also adds images of her work displayed in galleries on the Exhibitions page.
 This helps visitors visualize what her embroideries and paintings look like in real life.

 Steven Kozar’s hyper-realist paintings easily fool you into thinking he’s a photographer.

-The portfolio website features a full-width image of his work as the homepage header.
+This art portfolio website features a full-width image of the artist’s work as the homepage header.
 In the About the Art section, the artist includes playful headings that emphasize that his artworks are indeed paintings.